 The North Carolina Pesticide Law of 1971 requires all pesticides which are distributed, sold, or offered for sale within the state to be registered.
 Applications submitted for registration are reviewed to help ensure that all pesticide labels meet Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) requirements.

 Please note that North Carolina DOES NOT accept registrations for mole killer products, as the Eastern Star-Nosed Mole is considered a threatened species in this state.
 Mole repellent products can be submitted for registration.

-When registering a pesticide in North Carolina, registrants must submit a copy of the end-use labeling, the corresponding MSDS sheet, one copy of our application, and the appropriate fees for each product.
+When registering a pesticide in North Carolina, registrants must submit a copy of the end-use labeling, one copy of our application, and the appropriate fees for each product.
 Fees consist of a $150.00 registration fee and a Pesticide Environmental Trust Fund (PETF) assessment.
 The PETF assessment is $25.00 per product if sales within the state were $0.00 to $5000.00 the previous fiscal year running October 1st through September 30th, or $50.00 per product if sales within the state were over $5000.00 the previous fiscal year.

 If an unregistered pesticide is found being offered for sale within the state, a "Stop Sale, Stop Use, or Removal Order" is issued.
 In addition to the registration fee and the PETF assessment, a $200 delinquent registration penalty is collected when a pesticide under stop sale is granted registration in the state.

 For further information, please contact Lee Davis, Pesticide Registration Manager, at (919) 733-3556 or send email to: email@example.com.

 Delinquent Registration Form (For use when product is under North Carolina stop sale due to non-registration)